Galster-dev/CrowdedSheriff/README.md

 # Warning!
-This mod has a lot of bugs for now, i don't recommend using it
+This mod still in pre-release, so it may have some bugs.
+So please understand it and report any bugs you found in [issues](https://github.com/Galster2010/CrowdedSheriff/issues)

 # CrowdedSherrif
 Very small [BepInEx](https://github.com/BepInEx/BepInEx/) plugin adding Sheriff role in the game\
 Also this codebase *isn't perfect* because it was written for less than 24 hours